JenBauer/JenBauer/README.md

 ### 🙇 Allow me to introduce myself.
 I am a QA Engineer with previous experience across software teams as a business analyst, documentation writer, tester, developer, and creator.
 I mostly use this repository to share learning materials or experiment with [Postman](https://www.postman.com/).
+You can also find me setting up projects and/or mischief with Women Who Code Greenville as a chapter lead, either through events or in their [respository](https://github.com/WomenWhoCode/WWCodeGreenville).
 Feel free to reach out through the avenues listed below, or drop a note in the Guestbook at the end.

 Outside of adventures in software, I love to play video games and collect old and new ones.
 I am a Nintendo person at heart.